Ilya Ehrenburg: First Pablo Picasso Exhibition in the USSR in 1956

-As Pablo Picasso’s close acquaintance since 1914, Ehrenburg played pivotal role in organizing Picasso’s first ever exhibition in the USSR which opened on October 21, 1956 in Pushkin Museum and three weeks later was transferred to the Hermitage Museum in Saint Petersburg.
-Picasso’s first exhibition came as a profound shock for the Soviet people and seemed to move some geological layers in their minds, causing a tectonic shift in the attitudes to modern art.
-That exhibition emboldened young Soviet non-conformist artists in their search of art different from the Socialist Realism dogma.
+As Pablo Picasso’s close acquaintance since 1914, Ehrenburg played a pivotal role in organizing Picasso’s first ever exhibition in the USSR which opened on 21 October 1956 in Pushkin Museum and three weeks later was transferred to the Hermitage Museum in Saint Petersburg.
+Picasso’s first exhibition, which meaningfully coincided with the Hungarian Revolution and the Georgian Demonstrations, became a conduit for discussions of creative freedom and expression endemic to the Khrushchev Thaw period.
+The exhibition emboldened young Soviet non-conformist artists in their search for art beyond Socialist Realism.

 In 1960, four years after the 1956 exhibition, Ehrenburg helped to push through the Soviet censorship the first ever book on Picasso to be printed in the USSR, written by Andrey Sinyavsky and Igor Golomshtok.
 The book “Pablo Picasso” contained a huge article written by Ehrenburg with his memories about meeting Picasso in Paris since 1914 and at the First International Peace Congress held in Paris in 1949, and Ehrenburg’s memories about the 1956 exhibition.
 The book “Pablo Picasso” contained more than 40 illustrations of Picasso’s main canvases to be first printed in the USSR and made a lasting impression on the Soviet general public and professional artists.